ihsur7/pathfinder/process.md

 - The piping was assumed to be made of copper for cost calculation.
 - The piping is attached to the input and output locations using L-joints.
 - The size of voxel (mm/voxel) was calculated using the model's width in y-axis.
+- Travelling around the object in any direction was assumed to be possible.

 Based on these assumptions, a Python program can be developed to find the shortest path between the input and output locations.
 The flow chart shown in Figure 1 illustrates the overall process of the pipeline path finder application.